1987

 ask some artists who did cover-versions.

-So here is an excerpt of To Have And To Hold by Bay Laurel:
+So here is an excerpt of To Have and To Hold by Bay Laurel:

 (with friendly permission of © Bay Laurel)

-Route 66 wasn't planned at all, particularly not as an
+Route 66 wasn't planned at all, particularly not as an A-side.
+As such

 Fletch: "That was an accident, that was not meant to be, really.